Pigeon toe: Metatarsus adductus

-The most common form of being pigeon toed, when the feet bend inward from the middle part of the foot to the toes.
+This is the most common form of being pigeon toed, when the feet bend inward from the middle part of the foot to the toes.
 This is the most common congenital foot abnormality, occurring every 1 in 5,000 births.
 The rate of metatarsus adductus is higher in twin pregnancies and preterm deliveries.
 Most often self-resolves by one year of age and 90% of cases will resolve spontaneously (without treatment) by age 4.